 - Some blocking requires pins, hats usually do not.

-- Fill the sink, or bucket with enough warm water to submerge your hat.
+- To Wet Block: Fill the sink, or bucket with enough warm water to submerge your project.

 - Add a dash of soap, if you're using it.
 I'm using wool wash, but you can use any gentle soap, or non if you prefer.
 Always follow your soap instructions.

-- Gently submerge your completed hat in the water.
+- Gently submerge your completed item in the water.

 - Gently press it into the water, allowing it to get fully wet.

-- Allow the hat to soak a few minutes, 5-15 mins is plenty.
+- Allow it to soak a few minutes, 5-15 mins is plenty.

 - Rinse gently.

-- Gently squeeze the water out, without wringing the hat.
+- Gently squeeze the water out, without wringing it.
 Be very easy here, but get as much water out as possible.

-- Lay your hat in a towel + roll it up, squeeze it to press out more water.
+- Lay your hat in a towel + roll it up, squeezing as you go to press out more water.

-- Now lay out the damp hat on a blocking board or clean dry towel.
+- Now lay out the damp item on a blocking board or clean dry towel on a flat surface.

-- Use your hands to gently press hat into position.
+- Use your hands to gently press into position.
 If needed, you can pin into place.